Provable Filter for Real-world Graph Clustering: Experiments on Clustering

 To test the squeeze-and-excitation block's effect, we remove it and mark it as PFGC w/o SE.
-According to Table \ref{abla1}, there is a decrease in performance, indicating that the squeeze-and-excitation block improves the quality of the representation.
+According to Table \ref{abla1}, there is a performance drop, indicating that the squeeze-and-excitation block improves the quality of the representation.
 We mask the final features $\tilde{H}$ according to the attention weights (i.e. $s$).
 We categorize it into three intervals: masking features of the top 33.3\% (highest) weights, masking features from 33.3\% to 66.6\% weights, and the remaining 66.6\% to 100\%.
 After masking, we use K-means on the features to obtain the ACC results.
-As depicted in Fig. \ref{sth04}, when masking the most important features (top 33.3\%), the performance suffers the most significant decrease.
+As depicted in Fig. \ref{sth04}, when masking the most important features (top 33.3\%), the performance experiences the most significant decrease.
 This suggests that the attention weights corresponding to the top features are crucial.
-For 33.
-3\%-66.
-6\% and 66.
-6\%-100\%, their effect varies on different datasets.
-Therefore, our proposed squeeze-and-excitation block can successfully boost important features and thus enhance performance.
+For 33.3\%-66.6\% and 66.6\%-100\%, their effect varies across different datasets.
+Therefore, our proposed squeeze-and-excitation block can successfully highlight important features and thus enhance performance.